Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis indicates three active stops in Nhill offering a mix of train and bus services.
-These stops are served by eight routes, collectively offering 34 weekly passenger trips.
-Transport accessibility is limited with residents typically located 627 meters from the nearest stop.
+Transport analysis indicates three active transport stops operating within Nhill, consisting of a mix of train and bus services.
+These stops are serviced by three individual routes, collectively providing 21 weekly passenger trips.
+Transport accessibility is rated as limited, with residents typically located 627 meters from the nearest transport stop.

-Service frequency averages four trips per day across all routes, equating to approximately eleven weekly trips per individual stop.
+Service frequency averages three trips per day across all routes, equating to approximately seven weekly trips per individual stop.

 Frequently Asked Questions - Transport